 Anxiety is a powerful force.
 It makes us question ourselves and our decisions, causes us to worry about the future, and fills our days with dread and emotional turbulence.
 Based on acceptance and commitment therapy (ACT) and cognitive-behavioral therapy (CBT), this book is designed to help you break the cycle of worry.

 Worry convinces us there's danger, and then tricks us into getting into the fight, flight, or freeze mode—even when there is no danger.
-The techniques in this book, rather than encouraging you to avoid or try to resist anxiety, shows you how to see the trick that underlies your anxious thoughts, and how avoidance can backfire and make anxiety worse.
+The techniques in this book, rather than encouraging you to avoid or try to resist anxiety, show you how to see the trick that underlies your anxious thoughts, and how avoidance can backfire and make anxiety worse.

 If you’re ready to start observing your anxious feelings with distance and clarity—rather than getting tricked once again—this book will show you how.